Mindfulness, personal growth, and intimate sharing in a minute

 Cactus launched in June.
 It started as nothing more than a simple email list, and has since grown to include a website and (soon) an iOS app.
 We primarily leveraged our personal networks to get the word out, and we’ve been fortunate that those networks have helped us spread the word.

 Our website and apps are built entirely in-house.

 Our success is entirely built on word of mouth.
 It turns out that a lot of people want to find mindfulness but, like us, struggle with meditation.
-This has made it easy for our growth.
+This has made it easy for our growth for Cactus App.